mahouboy23/IB-notes/Computer science exploration.md

 context :

-I have a bit of a problem right now i need to be able
+I have a bit of a problem right now i need to be able assign to assign to each class a number of student (could be multiple 5 or 4 or 20 ect...), so i could I in the most efficient and intuitive way implement it with my current database set up
 ### Database Schema

 1. **Users Table** (For storing user information including teachers, students, and coordinators)